Box jellyfish are a highly dangerous invertebrates species.

 With this in mind, make sure you travel with comprehensive medical insurance.
 This will ensure that you have the ability to be seen at a top hospital with top surgeons, or even a plastic surgeon if you need a skin graft.

-Remember: Box jellyfish stings are rare, so don't be fearful – but they can happen.
-Follow the precautions in this post and enjoy your holiday.
+Remember: Box jellyfish stings are rare but they can happen.
+Don't lose sleep with worry.
+Instead, follow the precautionary advice in this post and enjoy your holiday.

 Tips to Start Planning Your Trip Now